nmwsharp/polyscope-docs/source/structures/structure_management.md

 ## Removing structures

 If no longer needed, structures can be removed by name or by pointer.
-The removing a structure frees the underlying objects, invalidating all references to the structure and its quantities.
+Removing a structure frees memory for the underlying objects, invalidating all references to the structure and its quantities.

 ??? func "`#!cpp void removeStructure(Structure* structure, bool errorIfAbsent = true)`"